rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 * `service` - service name, one of these valid services:
     * `NodeExecutor`
     * `FileCopier`
+    * `ResourceModelSource`
 * `plugin-type` - must be "script" currently.
 * `script-file` - must be the name of a file relative to the `contents` directory

+For `ResourceModelSource` service, this additional entry is required:

+* `resource-format` - Must be the name of one of the supported [Resource Model Document Formats](#resource-model-document-formats).

 Optional entries: